|Board of Directors | Executive Officers | Committee Composition | Governance Guidelines | Global Standards of Business Conduct|

 14. Executive Sessions of Directors

-Executive sessions are those sessions that include only independent directors and those members of management or legal, financial or other advisors whose participation is requested by the independent directors.
-Executive sessions occur on a regular basis on a schedule determined by the independent directors.
+Executive sessions are those sessions that include only independent directors.
+From time to time, executive sessions may include those members of management or legal, financial or other advisors whose participation is requested by the independent directors.
+Executive sessions occur on a regular basis on a schedule determined by the Lead Director.
 The standing committees of the Board also meet regularly in executive session.

 15. Director Compensation